yasuntimure/ScoutiumTest/README.md

 # ScoutiumTest
+# Please run the app twice.
+There is a loading problem at the first time.

 // There is a bug in the application.
 When run for the first time, it does not load data into TableViewCell.
 The problem disappears when you press run it a second time.
 Have a nice day :)